Zacharias/zacharias.github.io/_drafts/2019-10-3-devopsdays.md

 if it doesn't create competetive advantage we should get it out of our business and outsource it

-Gene Kim the unicorn prohject
+Product value streams: decisions are made in the stream

-Product value streams: decisions are made in the stream there is a cross cutting role that also is product valye stream thing jawn
+    there is a cross cutting role that also is product valye stream thing jawn

 intentional verus perfect
 treat your delivery pipeline as a product